tekartik/idb_shim.dart/idb_shim/doc/sdb.md

 Similar to indexed db, you declare the stores on which the transaction occurs and the mode (read or write).

+Note that since indexed_db does not allow for a transaction to be opened forever you need to keep your transaction for doing only doing synchronous operations or async operations only on the database (i.e. don't fetch data or any other async operation that does not involve reading or writing to the database).

 ```dart
 await db.inStoreTransaction(bookStore, SdbTransactionMode.readWrite,
     (txn) async {